ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 *******************************************************************************
-We intend to use the Rocky 9 (based on RHEL 9) GRUB2 source code unmodified, as our projects have no need for bootloader modifications.
-The Rocky/RHEL Grub versions (and their patches) are what we are using.
+We intend to use CentOS 7 GRUB2 source code unmodified, as our projects have no need for bootloader modifications.
+The CentOS Grub versions (and their patches) are what we are using.

 *******************************************************************************